 If you need the drive to store videos from security systems, this is one of the best choices.
 Particularly for small applications like a home security system that features cameras or offices.

-Choosing internal hard drive can be confusing, especially if you don’t have a clue how a hard drive works and what’s the difference between spindle speeds, cache and so on.
-All hard drives on this article are the best for appliances they are manufactured for.
-If you need a simple and good hard drive with the best price/performance ratio, Seagate Barracuda or WD Blue are your best bets.
+Trying to choose one of the best 1TB internal hard drives can be confusing, especially if you don’t have a clue how a hard drive works and what’s the difference between spindle speeds, cache, and so on.
+All hard drives on this article are the best for the appliances they are manufactured for.
+If you need a simple and good hard drive with the best cost/performance ratio, Seagate Barracuda or WD Blue are your best bets.

 If you’re looking for that extra performance, choose WD Black or Seagate FireCuda.
-However, as most of us use an SSD as our primary drive and use hard drives to only store media files or installation files, the influence of hard drive on your system decreases and for most cases an up to date hard drive will be more than enough.
+However, as most of us use an SSD as our primary drive and use hard drives to only store media files or installation files, the influence of a hard drive on your system decreases, and for most cases, an up-to-date hard drive will be more than enough.